-The Government, the Ministry of Economic Development, the Ministry of Environment, together with other relevant Ministries and authorities, according to their respective competencies and duties, with the technical advice of the Institute for the Environmental Protection and Research - ISPRA continue to develop, as in the past, legal, regulatory and administrative provisions related to the safe management of radioactive waste and spent fuel, taking into account contributions from national stakeholders.
+The Government, the Ministry of Economic Development, the Ministry of Environment, together with other relevant Ministries and authorities, according to their respective competencies and duties, with the technical advice of the National Inspectorate for Nuclear Safety and Radiation Protection (ISIN), develop legal, regulatory and administrative provisions related to the safe management of radioactive waste and spent fuel, taking into account contributions from national stakeholders.

-Italy, as member of the European Union, has transposed the EU Council Directive 2011/70/Euratom establishing a Community framework for the responsible and safe management of spent fuel and radioactive waste with the Legislative Decree n.
-45/2014.
-According to this decree a National Programme has been prepared and the SEA is in progress.
+Italy, as member of the European Union, has transposed in the Legislative Decree n.
+45/2014 the EU Council Directive 2011/70/Euratom establishing a Community framework for the responsible and safe management of spent fuel and radioactive waste.
+According to this decree a National Programme was issued in 2019 (see Para B.2).